Abdulaziz-Alrashidi/CNN_RNNAD_prototype/README.md

 The current trained model achieves a **validation accuracy of ~42%**, which is consistent with models trained from scratch on Tiny ImageNet.
 Further experimentation is ongoing, and validation accuracy will be updated as improvements are made.

+The model was trained on an NVIDIA RTX 2080 GPU within a virtual environment using PyCharm 2025.2.4 on Ubuntu 24.04.3 LTS.
+The trained model is deployed as a Flask API on an AWS t3.small instance running Ubuntu Server 24.04 LTS, demonstrating efficient serving on lightweight cloud infrastructure.

 ---

 ## Folder Structure